ITEHP Fall 2024 Application Deadline: November 30, 2023

-Application to the Program may be made in two ways:
+Application to the Integrated Toxicology and Environmental Health Program (ITEHP) may be completed in one of two ways:

-There is no difference in the eventual degree granted through either mechanism; both routes result in a Ph.D. granted by a specific department, with certification in Toxicology.
+There is no difference in the eventual degree granted through either mechanism; both routes result in a PhD granted by a specific department, with certification in Toxicology.

 Students are offered direct admission to the Program with fellowship support based on rank among all applicants.
 Students may be awarded a Program fellowship (Option #1) or may be accepted into the Program via the certificate (Option #2) with support from Departmental funds.
 For each entering year, approximately three (3) full fellowships (tuition, fees, and stipend) are awarded.